 - Drug/alcohol use/possession

-The Behavioral Review Team (BRT) is a cross-functional group of College officials who review, evaluate and respond (if necessary) to reports of “Students of Concern” focused on the prevention of disruptive behavior and providing early interventions.
+The Behavioral Review Team (BIT) is a cross-functional group of College officials who review, evaluate and respond (if necessary) to reports of “Students of Concern” focused on the prevention of disruptive behavior and providing early interventions.

 The Behavioral Intervention Team is not a crisis emergency response team, rather seeks to implement proactive strategies before an event becomes a crisis.
 The team will initiate responses and actions for those within the college community who show signs of serious emotional distress, or behaviors that are disruptive/ or harmful to themselves or others.